Helen of Troy: Artistic representations

 Zeuxis et les Filles de Crotone (François-André Vincent, 1789, Paris, Louvre).
 The scene tells the story of the painter Zeuxis who was commissioned to produce a picture of Helen for the temple of Hera at Agrigentum, Sicily.
 To realize his task, Zeuxis chose the five most beautiful maidens in the region.

+Recovery of Helen by Menelaus.
+Ancient Greek black-figure amphora, c.
+550 BC, believed to have been made by the Amasis Painter.
+Homer refers to Helen as pale.

 Helen (first from left) and Paris (right), ancient painting from the Black Room in Pompeii.
 Helen is depicted here with red hair.

 From Antiquity, depicting Helen would be a remarkable challenge.
-The story of Zeuxis deals with this exact question: how would an artist immortalize ideal beauty?
-He eventually selected the best features from five virgins.
-The ancient world starts to paint Helen's picture or inscribe her form on stone, clay and bronze by the 7th century BC.
-Homer attributes her with white skin, while Sappho describes her as "xanthe", which is translated as "golden" and is used towards individuals with light hair, which includes blond, red and brown hair, and Euripides says she had "gold [xanthes] curls".
-Her eyes were described as "κυάνεος" (kuaneos), which is usually translated as "dark" or "dark-blue".
-However, scholarly interpretation holds that "κυάνεος" likely denoted brown eyes, contrasting with "γλαυκός" (glaukos), the term used for gray or blue eyes.
-A later Latin account, probably from the fifth century CE, falsely attributed to Dares Phrygius, describes Helen as "She was beautiful, ingenuous, and charming.
+The story of Zeuxis, first recorded in the 1st century AD, deals with this exact question: how would an artist immortalize ideal beauty?
+He eventually chose the best features from five virgins.
+The ancient world begins to paint Helen's picture or inscribe her form on stone, clay and bronze by the 7th century BC.
+Homer did not describe Helen with any specifics, except the statement she had "white" skin.

+Homer described Helen as "ἠΰκομος" (eukomos), meaning "lovely-haired".
+Sappho called her "ξανθή" (xanthe), which is female version of word "ξανθός" (xanthos), a term referring to light-colored hair, including blond, reddish and light brown; Euripides too described her hair as having been "ξανθῆς" (xanthes).
+Hesiod and Quintus Smyrnaeus described her eyes as "κυάνεος" (kuaneos), which is often translated as "dark" or "dark-blue".
+Eleanor Irwin (1974) argued that "κυάνεος" was most likely a poetic synonym for "μέλας" (melas) and therefore denoted black or brown eyes, contrasting with "γλαυκός" (glaukos), the term used for gray or blue eyes.
+A later Latin account, probably from the fifth century CE, falsely attributed to Dares Phrygius, describes Helen as "beautiful, ingenuous, and charming.
 Her legs were the best; her mouth the cutest.
 There was a beauty-mark between her eyebrows".
-Bettany Hughes notes that Helen and other Homeric heroes tend to be described and depicted by ancient Greeks as being xanthos ("golden-haired"), and she argues that such look was linked with the connections of ancient heroes and heroines to the gods, as light-haired individuals were less common in ancient Mediterranean than dark-haired ones.
+Bettany Hughes notes that Helen and other Homeric heroes tend to be described and depicted by ancient Greeks as being xanthos (light-haired), and she argues that this linked them to the gods, as light-haired individuals were less common in ancient Mediterranean than dark-haired ones.

 Helen is frequently depicted on Athenian vases as being threatened by Menelaus and fleeing from him.
 This is not the case, however, in Laconic art: on an Archaic stele depicting Helen's recovery after the fall of Troy, Menelaus is armed with a sword but Helen faces him boldly, looking directly into his eyes; and in other works of Peloponnesian art, Helen is shown carrying a wreath, while Menelaus holds his sword aloft vertically.
 In contrast, on Athenian vases of c.
 550–470, Menelaus threateningly points his sword at her.